 The need for meal relief has never been higher with the soaring cost of living, frequent natural disasters and the lingering effects of the pandemic hurting millions of Australians.

-We are a not-for-profit community organisation operating on a modest budget – thanks to the generosity of philanthropic foundations, businesses and private donors.
+As a charity, we rely on the generosity of philanthropic foundations, businesses and individual donors.

 When you support FareShare, you are not just feeding someone in need.
 You are giving them a ready-to-eat meal which takes the worry out of going hungry and the stress out of cooking.
 You are making them feel better.

 FareShare operates a fleet of refrigerated vans in Victoria which collect surplus and donated food from supermarkets, wholesalers, manufacturers and farmers.
 This includes meat, eggs, dairy and vegetables which we cook into free, nutritious meals.
 In Brisbane, Foodbank supplies the majority of ingredients for our kitchen including significant quantities of meat and vegetables.
 We transform this food by cooking it into balanced, nutritious, ready-to-eat meals.

 FareShare cooks rescued food at scale.
 Our chefs and volunteers work hand in hand to cook thousands of free, nutritious meals every day in our Melbourne and Brisbane kitchens for people experiencing hardship.
 We ensure our meals are packed with protein and fresh vegetables to provide people in need with as much nutrition as possible.
 Our ready-to-eat meals include casseroles,stir fries, soups, tagines and braises.
 Our Melbourne kitchen also prepares a popular line of savoury pastries such as sausage rolls, vegetable rolls, quiches, and egg and bacon pies.
 Cooking is supervised by experienced chefs supported by volunteers in modern, production kitchens.